• Home

 • Use about ½ to ⅔ cup of dried blueberries in place of 1 cup fresh.

-• Optional but helpful: Soak 'em in warm water (or orange juice!) for 5-10 minutes to plump 'em up a bit.
+• Optional but helpful: Soak them in warm water (or orange juice!) for 5-10 minutes to plump them up a bit.
 Then pat dry before folding into the dough.

-Here's a quick overview of how to make blueberry oatmeal cookies.
-When you get ready to make them, please be sure to use the recipe card at the botton of the post.
+When you get ready to make these cookies, please be sure to use the recipe card at the bottom of the post.

 Butter, brown sugar, and white sugar blended in a stainless steel mixing bowl.